openrr/urdf-viz/README.md

 GUI
 --------------

-In the GUI, you can
+In the GUI, you can do some operations with keyboard and mouse.

 * Move a joint
   * set the angle of a joint by `Up`/`Down` key